steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 - Description: The minimum number of headings for which to include a table of contents (TOC).
   - When 0:  Always assures removal of any TOC.
   - When a positive int:  If the number of headings in the document meets or exceeds the threshold, ensures that a TOC is added or updated, and if the number of headings is below the threshold, ensures removal of the TOC.
-    - Dependency:  The `-f` option is required when the value of `-t` > 0, so that TOC generation knows how to make link destinations.
+    - Dependency:  The `--flavor, -f` option is required when the value of `--toc-threshold, -t` > 0, so that TOC generation knows how to make link destinations when generating the table of contents.
 - Default: `null`.
 If this option is omitted, threshold-based TOC maintenance does not occur; however, a pre-existing TOC can still be maintained if the `-f` option is specified in this case.
 - Configuration file key: `TocThreshold`